sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 Earlier this summer, [I wrote about uniquely decodable codes](https://sts10.github.io/2022/06/27/revisiting-prfix-codes.html).

-To re-cap, we're, as usual, talking about word lists that can be used to create passphrases.
-I've been working on [a tool that aids in the creation of these lists](https://github.com/sts10/tidy) and been making [some word lists of my own](https://github.com/sts10/generated-wordlists).
+To re-cap, we're, as usual, talking about word lists that can be used to create passphrases like wall-seems-manners-safe-killing-filmmaker-carried.

+I've been working on [a tool that aids in the creation of these lists](https://github.com/sts10/tidy) and using it to create [some word lists of my own](https://github.com/sts10/generated-wordlists).

 ## Uniquely decodable lists

-One interesting quality that some word lists have is they're "uniquely decodable".
-That means that if you pick words and concatenate them (like `efficientsliderrented`), they can only be "read" or "decoded" in one way -- the way they were assembled.
+One interesting quality that some word lists have is they're **"uniquely decodable"**.

+That means that if you pick a few words from the list and concatenate them (like `efficientsliderrented`), you're guaranteed that they can only be "read" or "decoded" in one way -- the way they were assembled.

 As an example: the word list "news" "newspaper" and "paper" is NOT uniquely decodable.
 To see why, let's say we have the "message" "newspaper".
-Interestingly, we wouldn't be able to tell if "newspaper" is a combination of the two word "news" + "paper" or the word "newspaper".
-You can think of this as an ambiguity.
+Interestingly, we wouldn't be able to tell if "newspaper" (which, say, is code for some other meaning) is a combination of the two word "news" + "paper" or the word "newspaper".
+You can think of this as an **ambiguity**.

 In contrast, let's say our list was the word "news", "newspaper" and "elephant".
-Now, if we got the "message' "newspaper", we'd know, unambiguously it's the word "newspaper".
+Now, if we got the "message" "newspaper", we'd know, unambiguously it's the word "newspaper".
 In fact, we'd be able to read (or decode) _any_ combination of words from this 3-word list without ambiguity.
 This is because "news", "newspaper" and "elephant" is a **uniquely decodable code**.

-## How can we know if a code is uniquely decodable?
+## How can we know if a code (a word list) is uniquely decodable?

 You might be wondering how I knew "news", "newspaper" and "elephant" was uniquely decodable.
+For a small list, we can kind of brute force it, checking for compound and overlapping words.
+But for longer lists that we could realistically use to create secure passwords (say, at least 1,000 words), we might want a more mathematical answer.

-I know of three basic ways that prove a given code is uniquely decodable.
+So far, I know of three ways to check/prove that a given code (wordlist) is uniquely decodable.
 If one of the following 3 conditions are met, you know you have a uniquely decodable code:

 * All the words are the same length OR
 * None of the words are "prefixes" of any other words on the list OR
 * None of the words are "suffixes" of any other words on the list

-For "news", "newspaper" and "elephant", we're a "no" on number 1 (the words are all different lengths), and we're a "no" on number 2, since "news" is a prefix of "newspaper"; But we're saved by option 3: None of the words are suffixes of other words on the list.
+For "news", "newspaper" and "elephant", we're a "no" on number 1 (the words are all different lengths, so it could still be either uniquely decodable or not), and we're a "no" on number 2, since "news" is a prefix of "newspaper"; But we're saved by option 3: None of the words are suffixes of other words on the list.
 Thus, it's uniquely decodable.

 ### Are there other ways to verify that a code in uniquely decodable?

 What if a list fails all three of the above criteria?
-It actually still could be uniquely decodable.
+Is it definitely _not_ uniquely decodable?
 Consider the list:

 ```text
 101